Garfield 16 students receive free pairs of sneakers, backpacks

 If you can’t walk a mile in someone’s shoes, might as well give them a new pair.

-On Aug 18, the Family Resource Center at the Garfield 16 School District partnered with Grand Valley Methodist Church to purchase and distribute 120 pairs of shoes to local families, district public information officer Nicole Loschke said.
+On Aug.
+18, the Family Resource Center at Garfield County School District 16 partnered with Grand Valley Methodist Church to purchase and distribute 120 pairs of shoes to local families, district public information officer Nicole Loschke said.

 “In addition to shoes, the children were given backpacks,” she said in an email.
 “A fresh vegetable stand was also available for families to take home locally grown veggies.”